JohnnyFee/johnnyfee.github.io/source/_posts/2017-05-01-php-nginx-wordpress.md

 layout: "post"
 title: "How To Install WordPress with Nginx on a CentOS 7 Server"
 categories: PHP
-tags: [centos, php, nginx, lamp, phpMyAdmin]
+tags: [centos, php, nginx, lamp, wordpress]
 ---

 WordPress is the most widely used open source web blogging and content management software written in php and MySQL.
 In this article, I will show you how to install WordPress using Nginx on CentOS/RHEL 7/6/5.